WHAT WE TREAT

 The syndrome can be caused by various factors, including overuse, trauma, age-related degeneration, and anatomical factors.

-Risk Factors for Developing Rotator Cuff Syndrome
+Risk Factors for Developing rotator cuff impingement

 Certain factors, such as age, occupation, and participating in overhead activities, can increase the risk of developing this syndrome.